chocolatey/docs/input/en-us/licensed-extension/intune/push.md

 > :memo: **NOTE**
 >
-> If a package for `chocolatey-license` do not already exist on the specified Intune tenant,
-> a new package is created with the license that Chocolatey is currently using.
+> If a package for `chocolatey-license` does not already exist on the specified Intune tenant, a new package will be created using the Chocolatey for Business license on the local computer the command is run from.

 ## FAQ

-### Can I push my custom version of chocolatey-license?
+### Can I push a custom version of the `chocolatey-license` package?

-You can push a custom version of any package; however, there are a few things for the `chocolatey-license` package you will need to observe in this case.
+Yes, but there are a few things to know before doing so.

-1. If there is no package for the License on intune, make sure you are explicitly pushing this package first; otherwise, a new package will be generated and replace the local custom edition.
+1. If there is no `chocolatey-license` package on the Intune tenant, ensure you push this package to Intune first.
+Otherwise, a new `chocolatey-license` package will be generated and will replace the custom one in your local directory.
+1. The Chocolatey package ID must be `chocolatey-license`.
-2. It must have been converted by calling `choco convert`
+1. It must have been converted to a Chocolatey Intune package by calling `choco convert`.
-3. The original identifier for the Chocolatey package must have been `chocolatey-license`.

-### I have a new license and want to update the license on Intune.
-How can I do this?

-Currently, updates are not supported for Intune packages, and doing so is a manual or semi-manual process.
+### How can I update my license in the Intune tenant when I have a new Chocolatey for Business license?

+Updates to Intune packages through Chocolatey is not currently supported.
+There is a manual process that you can follow to do this within Intune:

 You have two ways you may use to achieve updating the packages.

-1. Manual approach.
-   - Create a Chocolatey custom package that will install the license in the correct location.
-   - Convert this Chocolatey package to a supported Intune package using `choco convert`.
-   - Call `choco push` with the path to the created Intune package (*you may want to use `--force` if only the node count has been updated*)
-   - Navigate to the Intune tenant, and update the dependencies for `Chocolatey Licensed Extension` to point to the new package (*remember to remove the dependency on the old package*)
-2. Semi-Manual approach.
+1. Ensure the local computer that you will run the Chocolatey commands on has the new license applied to it.
-   - Navigate to the Intune Tenant and locate the `Chocolatey License` package.
+1. Login to the Intune tenant and locate the `Chocolatey License` package.
-   - Replace everything in the `Notes` section of the package with a non-whitespace character (*This will cause the package note to be picked up by `choco push`*).
+1. Replace `Notes` section of the Intune package with a non-whitespace character (for example, the letter A).
+This will cause the Intune package not to be found by Chocolatey in the next step.
-   - Push the package to Intune as you would typically do.
-   - Navigate once again to the Intune tenant, and update the dependencies for `Chocolatey Licensed Extension` to point to the new package (*remember to remove the dependence on the old package*).
+ 1. Push a package to Intune as you would normally do.
+This will result in Chocolatey not finding a `chocolatey-license` package within the Intune tenant, and therefore automatically generating a new one using the Chocolatey for Business license of the local computer running the `push` command.
+1. Locate the `Chocolatey Licensed Extension` package in the Intune tenant and add the new `Chocolatey License` package as a dependency and remove the previous `Chocolatey License` package as a dependency.

-### I get an error message about my file not being found of not a `nupkg` file
+### What can I do if I receive an error about my file not being found or not being a `nupkg` file?

-The command to `push` an `intunewin` file is currently a preview feature, and the feature configuration `allowPreviewFeatures` needs to be enabled.
+The command to `push` a Chocolatey Intune package (a package with the `intunewin` extension) is currently a preview feature, and the feature configuration `allowPreviewFeatures` needs to be enabled by running:
-This feature can be enabled by running

 ~~~sh
 choco feature enable --name=allowPreviewFeatures
 ~~~